Transparent Bitcoin Mining Data Centers in Europe: 7 Criteria for Investors 2026

 - Equity in a corporate entity: You are a registered shareholder.
 In a Swiss AG, that means Handelsregister entry, annual accounts filed under Swiss OR, an AGM with voting rights, and FINMA-framework compliance.

-FINMA's guidance on digital assets and collective investment schemes establishes a clear framework for tokenised equity in Switzerland.
-A Wertpapier-Informationsblatt (WIB) approved by BaFin extends that regulatory coverage to retail investors in Germany.
+FINMA's guidance on digital assets and collective investment schemes sets out the framework for tokenised equity in Switzerland.
+A Wertpapier-Informationsblatt (WIB) gestattet by BaFin provides the regulatory disclosure basis for retail investors in Germany.

 GM3 reference: GM Data Centers AG is a Swiss Aktiengesellschaft (AG), registered at Dammstrasse 16, 6300 Zug, Switzerland (CHE-200.150.787).
-GM3 Technologies AG issued the first tokenised equity tranche on Bitcoin via Taproot Assets in Switzerland.
-The WIB was approved by BaFin on 27 May 2025 (last updated 12 March 2026).
-Distribution is handled by Bitalo AG.
+Its subsidiary GM3 Technologies AG (CHE-208.205.529) issued the first tokenised equity (Wertrechte) on Bitcoin via Taproot Assets in Switzerland.
+The WIB was gestattet by BaFin on 27 May 2025 (last updated 12 March 2026).
+Acquisition of the Wertrechte in the German market takes place by way of investment brokerage at a securities institution or directly with the issuer.

-> "A Swiss AG with a BaFin-approved WIB is not the same as a contract with a hosting provider.
+> "A Swiss AG with a BaFin-gestattet WIB is not the same as a contract with a hosting provider.
 One is a registered ownership stake.
 The other is a service agreement."

 Criterion 7: Quarterly BTC Distribution Record